trentreimer/LightRailMVC/README.md

 #### The application directory

-`application/` contains the files for the application: the models, views, controllers, etc. as well as the LightRail class definition itself. ( `LightRail.php` ) The `application/` directory should not be viewable from the web since none of the files within it are meant to handle direct requests.
+`application/` contains the files for the application: the models, views, controllers, etc. as well as the bootstrap file and the LightRailMVC class definition itself. ( `LightRailMVC.php` ) The `application/` directory should not be viewable from the web since none of the files within it are meant to handle direct requests.

 > The included `.htaccess` file will instruct most Apache servers not to serve content from the `application/` directory.
 But it is wise to test for access denial by trying to browse to it.
 If your server does not support .htaccess configuration you will need to secure the directory using the correct procedure for your server.

-> Another option, perhaps preferrable, is to place the `application/` directory in a location outside the server's web viewable directory tree and edit the router file (`index.php`) to require `application/LightRail.php` from its new location.
+> Another option, perhaps preferrable, is to place the `application/` directory in a location outside the server's web viewable directory tree and edit the router file (`index.php`) to require `application/bootstrap.php` from its new location.

 The principle subdirectories of the application directory are: